-Key reasons to start proceedings in France include the possibility of obtaining an injunction in a major EU market where both validity and infringement are adjudicated at the same time by the same court before well-regarded specialized judges.
-Although, as with other continental European law countries, there is no discovery or disclosure available in France, there is a well-developed practice of gathering evidence through the use of search and seizure ex parte orders in France.
-This use is particularly relevant for patent holders building a multinational litigation strategy, as evidence obtained through search and seizure can usually be used in other jurisdictions.
-Another key reason to start litigation in France is the possibility of obtaining an advance of damages at the same time of the finding of liability (even in preliminary injunction proceedings) and also final damages within a reasonable time frame.
+A key reason to start proceedings in France is the possibility of obtaining an injunction in a major EU market where both validity and infringement are adjudicated at the same time by the same court before well-regarded specialized judges.
+Although, as with other continental European law countries, there is no discovery or disclosure available in France, there is a well-developed practice of gathering evidence through the use of search and seizure ex parte orders.
+This is particularly relevant for patent holders building a multinational litigation strategy, as evidence obtained through search and seizure can usually be used in other jurisdictions.
+Another key reason to start litigation in France is the possibility of obtaining an advance of damages at the same time as the finding of liability (even in preliminary injunction proceedings), as well as final damages within a reasonable time frame.